Person in a purple shirt with eyes closed and hands on hips, posing against a plain background.

 Alok Vaid-Menon

-With Internal Family Systems (IFS), I help you explore parts of you that have certain thoughts, feelings, and ideas about gender.
-We can have parts that feel masculine, feminine, and in-between, both, or neither.
-We can have parts that want to change quickly, and parts that need to move slower.
-We can have parts excited to explore gender, and parts that feel scared to dig deeper.
+• With Internal Family Systems (IFS), I help you explore parts of you that carry certain thoughts, feelings, and ideas about gender.
+Some parts might feel more masculine, feminine, both, or in-between.
+Some parts want to change quickly or move slowly, and some are scared of change altogether.
+We can have parts that are excited to explore gender, and parts that feel unsure about going deeper.

-With any of these approaches, we make space for and celebrate who you are, exactly as you are.
-I can’t wait to see how you’ll shine in your truth.
+In my practice, we make space for and celebrate who you are, exactly as you are.

 T4T THERAPY

-I feel passionate about working with trans and non-binary people who have been deeply harmed by the medical industrial complex and the current political administration’s attacks on trans rights.
-While I do not assume the role of expert simply by virtue of being a trans therapist who works with trans clients, I understand how helpful it can be to work with someone who knows and appreciates fundamental challenges faced by trans individuals and their loved ones.
+I feel passionate about working with trans and non-binary people who have been deeply harmed by the medical industrial complex and the current political administration’s attempted erasure of trans freedom.
+While I do not assume the role of expert simply by virtue of being a trans therapist who works with trans clients, I understand how helpful it can be to work with someone who gets the fundamental challenges faced by trans individuals and their loved ones.

 somatic healing FOR GENDER AFFIRMING surgery

-Book a free 25-minute video consultation call by filling out the form.
-I will get back to you within 2-3 working days.
+Once you fill out the form, I will get back to you within 2-3 working days.